MarianaGCosta/Processamento-de-dados-em-portugues-brasileiro/README.md

   """

   stopwords = [word for word_class in word_classes for word in stopwordsdict.get(word_class, [])]
-  # Use dict.get() to avoid KeyError if a word class isn't present in the dictionary.
+  # Use dict.get() to avoid KeyError if a word class isn't in the dictionary.

   # Remove specified words from the stopwords list if remove_list is provided
   if remove_list: